County council reports

 Surrey County Council met for the first time as Provisional Authority on 24 January 1889.
 Its first meeting as the new local authority for Surrey was on 1 April.
 Although members could put resolutions to County Council meetings the predominant method of working was by considering the reports of the County Council committees, receiving them and adopting by resolution their recommendations.
 The reports to a meeting of the County Council were bound in paper (for a long period before 1974 the covers were yellow and the reports were commonly known as 'Yellow Books').

 The committee reports include proposed new policy developments, including responses to legislation, for example, Technical Education from 1891 and Elementary Education from 1903.
-In some cases the reports contain regular operational reports from officers (eg inspectors of weights and measures), and, especially in the early years, approvals of payments, often of quite small sums.
-The reports also include a variety of bye-laws, orders, etc which required the approval of County Council, appointments of senior officers, and in some cases quite junior officers, and increases in salary.
+In some cases the reports contain regular operational reports from officers (for example inspectors of weights and measures), and, especially in the early years, approvals of payments, often of quite small sums.
+The reports also include a variety of bye-laws, or orders, which required the approval of County Council, appointments of senior officers, and in some cases quite junior officers, and increases in salary.
 Chief Officers' appointments were sometimes voted on in County Council, and the numbers of votes for each candidate may be given in County Council minutes in the early years.
 The committee reports show how departments were organised.

 The reports are particularly useful at times and in areas of rapid change: for example, the varied attempts to improve roads to meet ever-increasing road traffic; the reports from the first Medical Officer of Health on public sanitation in various parts of rural Surrey; responses to war-time needs.
 Some officers regularly submitted reports containing interesting details such as Inspectors of Weights and Measures on the various defaults of local traders.
 The reports are generally uninformative on the daily working of services throughout the County - day-to-day life of schools, for example - although a great deal can be deduced from the reports, especially when the need for change prompted a review of the background to the proposed change.